Poobslag/turbofat/README.md

 - itch.io: https://poobslag.itch.io/turbo-fat
 - GitHub: https://github.com/Poobslag/turbofat

+# For Developers

+If you want to run the Turbo Fat source code, see [Workstation Setup](https://github.com/Poobslag/turbofat/wiki/workstation-setup) in the Turbo Fat wiki.

 # License

 Turbo Fat's code and framework are licensed under the MIT licence.
 Please see the [LICENSE.md](LICENSE.md) file for more information. tl;dr you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.